Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 #### Creating users in a Microsoft Entra ID test tenant

-##### Creating users manually
+##### Creating the test tenant

 As the REST API ( HTTPS POST/GET/PUT/DELETE visit, HTTPS GET time) hosted on the backend requires and authenticated calls, we need to create temporary users in a Microsoft Entra ID test tenant.

 You can get a test tenant in joining the Microsoft 365 Developer Program: https://learn.microsoft.com/en-us/entra/identity-platform/test-setup-environment#get-a-test-tenant

+##### Creating users manually

 Once you get the test tenant, if you are connected to the tenant using the Tenant Administrator account, you can create manually users which will be used for the load testing scenarios: https://learn.microsoft.com/en-us/entra/identity-platform/test-setup-environment#populate-your-tenant-with-users

 You need to disable the MFA (Multi Factor Authentication) for each new user.
 If the MFA is not disabled, the script or the pipeline running the load testing scenario won't be able to get the Microsoft Entry ID token for the user.

-The load testing script and the pipeline will use the envrionment variable LOAD_TESTING_USERS_CONFIGURATION to get the list of users for the load testing scenario.
+The load testing script and the pipeline will use the environment variable LOAD_TESTING_USERS_CONFIGURATION to get the list of users for the load testing scenario.

 The value of the variable LOAD_TESTING_USERS_CONFIGURATION is a json string with the following format: